AlexDeww/SnowrunnerSaveMerger/README.md

 # SnowRunner Save Merger

 A utility for synchronizing co-op progress in SnowRunner.
-Allows guests to transfer completed contracts, discovered watchtowers, and found upgrades from the host’s save into their own personal save.
+Allows guests to merge completed contracts, discovered watchtowers, and found upgrades from the host’s save into their own personal save.

 ### Why is this needed?